deb-pradhan/scrimba-css-challenges/README.md

 1. Fixed the image source by mentioning the subfolder
 2. added alt text for better accessibilty
+Also, learned about the units of size and how they work.
 ---
 ### challenge 4: Adding some style to the page
 1. Added font style, colour and size for two speciofic classes